galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/running-test-modes.md

 To submit your test to an Ecosystem for remote execution, the Galasa bootstrap is set to the URL of the Galasa Ecosystem in which you want to run your test.
 The configuration of the test is also held within that ecosystem, and Galasa starts up in a container in which the test code will run.
 The test results and artifacts are stored in a database within the specified ecosystem, and users on client machines can view the test results.

-The Galasa framework is launched within the JVM on the local machine, but the framework consults the remote ecosystem to read configuration data.
-This is the key difference between running a test locally without using shared configuration.
-The test still runs in the local JVM and all test results and artifacts are stored on the local disk.

 ![running remotely:](run-remote.svg)